se-edu/se-book/cppToJava/classes/definingClasses/text.md

 }
 ```

 This constructor does not take any arguments.
-Each line initializes an instance variable to zero (which in this example means midnight).
+Each line initializes an instance variable to `0` (which in this example means midnight).
 Now you can create `Time` objects.

 `Time time = new Time();`{.java}